Open science and research ethics

 Open science and research

-In Hanken’s own strategy Opens in new window for 2030, one of five strategic overall goals is to “advocate responsibility and sustainability.”
+As described in the principles and policies of research, Hanken is committed to actively promoting open science and research.
+In Hanken 2030 strategy, one of the five strategic overall goals is to “advocate responsibility and sustainability.”
 In a sub-strategy for research, one operationalization of this strategic goal is to “strongly encourage researchers’ efforts towards open science and open access of publications.”
 Accordingly, Key Performance Indicators for research include, inter alia, “share of peer-reviewed publications on an open access or a hybrid publication channel” and “share of publications with openly archived data.”

 Guidelines for open science and research at Hanken